-Jordan is the first Arabic country I’ve ever set foot on, not counting all the transits I’ve done in Dubai Airport.
+Jordan is the first Arabic country I’ve ever set foot in, not counting all transits I’ve done through Dubai Airport.
 I went to Jordan as a guest of the Jordan Tourism Board.
 I visited quite a few places during the trip – Amman, As-Salt, The Dead Sea, Petra, and Wadi Rum.

 My time in Jordan was absolutely amazing.
 It was everything I hoped it would be – I tried food I have never heard of, checked off two items from my travel bucket list (Petra and the Dead Sea), learned plenty about Bedouin culture, and gained insights into Arabic culture firsthand from locals.

 So in this post, I’d like to impart that knowledge to you!